tessercat/daoistic-book/daodejing/19/english.md

-Stop supervising them,
+Stop criticizing them,
-don't train them,
+don't tell them what to do,
 people would produce a hundred times more.

 Stop cheating them,
 don't exploit them,
-there'd be no rebels or thieves.
+there'd be no thugs or thieves.

 Stop threatening them,
 don't force them,